 The Secret Lagoon is a beautiful thermal pool located in the small village of Flúðir in the heart of an area with high geothermal activity.
-The landscape around the pool is very natural, the steam rising from the water gives everything a surreal and mystical feel.
+The landscape around the pool is very geothermally focused with steam rising from the hot springs all around giving anyone who visits a surreal and mystical feel.
 The thermal pool is maintained at a constant temperature of 38/40 °C – lovely to experience at any time of year.
 Little pathways, geothermal hot spots and a small geyser, which erupts around every five minutes, are added attractions adjacent to the pool.
-There are lockers, comfortable changing rooms, and showers, a bar and eating areas.
+The pool, which is the oldest swimming pool known in Iceland has a tiny two-doored shack standing right above its northern brim adding a finishing touch to the unique setting.
+This was once the changing room but thankfully that has been upgraded today.
+Now you will find lockers, comfortable changing rooms, and showers, a bar and eating areas.
 You cannot afford to miss this hidden gem!

 Secret Lagoon is known to most Icelanders as “Gamla Laugin” which means The Old Pool.
 But before the rise in tourism not so many people knew about it, and thus, this pool also became known as The Secret Lagoon.